 The first-time National Action Plan for the Rights of Persons with Disabilities (2020) is a "road map" that provides a clear, coherent and systematic framework for action regarding the rights of persons with disabilities.
 The Plan had been a long-time pursuit of the local disability movement.
-The main goals of the Plan is to fully integrate the protective framework of E.U. and recommendations of the UN Committee on the Rights of Persons with Disabilities, to codify the scattered legislative provisions and create a National Accessibility Authority which will ensure the participation of the persons with disabilities in the economic, political and social life.
+The main goals of the Plan are to fully integrate the protective EU framework and the recommendations of the UN Committee on the Rights of Persons with Disabilities, to codify the scattered legislative provisions and to create a National Accessibility Authority that will ensure the participation of the persons with disabilities in the economic, political and social life.